carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ~~~
 {: .language-bash}

-Once inside the environment, we are ready to run our first annotation
+Once inside the environment, we are ready to run our first annotation.
 ~~~
 (Prokka_Global) $
 ~~~